Jiasheng-Shi/Jiasheng-Shi.github.io/_pages/about.md

 <b>PhD applicants:</b> I will be looking to hire one or two graduate students in Fall 2024.
 So please apply directly through the <a href="https://sds.cuhk.edu.cn/en/phd-programmes-CSE">School of Data Science</a>.
 <br/>
 <b>Graduate or undergraduate students at CUHK-SZ:</b> Please send me an email with your interests, resume, and transcripts.
-For undergraduates, the requirement is solid programming and math skills.
-I prefer students who've taken some of these classes: DDA2003, CSC4130, CSC4140, and DDA3020.
+For undergraduates, the requirement is a solid understanding of statistical inference and programming skills.
+I prefer students who've taken some of these classes: STA3020, STA3001, and STA3005.
 <br/>